jometzg/arc-demo/README.md

 ![alt text](https://github.com/jometzg/arc-demo/blob/master/aws-select-size.png "AWS select smallest size")

-Now hit "Review and Launch"
+Now hit the "Review and Launch" button.

 ![alt text](https://github.com/jometzg/arc-demo/blob/master/aws-review-and-launch.png "AWS review and launch")

 Now you will be presented with a summary of what has been chosen